kubescape/generate-vex-action/README.md

 - `helm-chart-path`: (Required) The path to the Helm chart that you want to test.
+- `install-timeout`: (Optional) The amount of time to wait for the Helm chart to install.
+If omitted, the timeout will be set to 300 seconds.
 - `namespace`: (Optional) The namespace that the Helm chart should be deployed to.
 If omitted, the namespace will be set to `tests`.
 - `ready-condition`: (Optional) A condition that the action should wait for